ShalikAI/Blender-Tutorial/README.md

 # Blender Tutorial
-This tutorial repository is for working with meshes and point clouds in Blender.
+A tutorial to work with object meshes and point clouds in Blender.

 **1. How to import meshes and point clouds in blender?**